Bolt3D: Generating 3D Scenes in Seconds: Related work

 \section{Related work}

-\paragraph{Feed-forward 3D regression.} Reconstructing a 3D scene from an input image (or from multiple images) is sometimes formulated as a feed-forward regression problem.
-Many different 3D representations have been developed towards this goal, including multi-plane images~\cite{tulsiani2018layer,li21mine}, voxels~\cite{tatarchenko2017octree,tulsiani2017multi}, meshes~\cite{groueix2018papier,gkioxari2019mesh}, and radiance fields~\cite{yu21pixelnerf,hong2024lrm}.
+\paragraph{Feed-forward 3D regression.} Reconstructing a 3D scene from an input image (or from multiple images) is sometimes formulated as a feed-forward regression problem~\cite{tulsiani2018layer,li21mine,tatarchenko2017octree,tulsiani2017multi,groueix2018papier,gkioxari2019mesh,niemeyer2020dvr,chen2021mvsnerf,yu21pixelnerf,hong2024lrm,du2023learning,wu2023multiview,sajjadi2022srt,wang2021ibrnet}.
 Most relevant to us are recent approaches that output 3D Gaussians~\cite{kerbl3Dgaussians}, a representation favored for its real-time rendering speed.
 Splatter Image~\cite{szymanowicz24splatter} and pixelSplat~\cite{charatan23pixelsplat} were the first to associate Gaussians with the pixels of one or two input images, respectively.
-Follow-up works iterated on this approach with improved architectures~\cite{gslrm2024}, depth conditioning~\cite{szymanowicz2025flash3d,xu2025depthsplat}, explicit feature matching~\cite{chen2024mvsplat}, and removing camera pose requirements~\cite{ye2025noposplat}.
+Follow-up works iterated on this approach with improved architectures~\cite{gslrm2024,xu2024grm,tang2024lgm}, depth conditioning~\cite{szymanowicz2025flash3d,xu2025depthsplat}, explicit feature matching~\cite{chen2024mvsplat}, and removing camera pose requirements~\cite{ye2025noposplat,zhang2025FLARE}.
 Although these regression-based methods are capable of accurately reconstructing observed regions, they tend to produce blurry results in unseen regions.
 In contrast, \method is a generative approach and is thereby capable of generating unobserved regions of the scene.